moritetu/walreader/README.md

 ### walreader.read_limit

-Maximum number of reading wal.
+Maximum number of records to read.
 Default is `0` and it means no limit.

-You can specify in the range of 0 to `INT_MAX`.
+You can specify in the range of `0` to `INT_MAX`.

 Usage